Khaled0xo1/DEPI-Network-vuln_scanning_project/README.md

 ---

 ## ⚠️ Disclaimer

-This project is strictly for **educational and ethical security testing purposes** only.
-Any unauthorized use of these techniques on real-world systems **without explicit permission** is **illegal** and violates ethical hacking standards.
-The team **does not endorse or support any malicious activities**.
+This project is for educational and ethical use only.
+Unauthorized testing on real systems is illegal.
+We do not endorse misuse and are not responsible for any unethical actions.
 Always adhere to legal and ethical guidelines.

 ---